ux-studies/summer-2021/studies/study-0/tasks/task-2/README.md

 # task-2 instructions

-1. Create a pod using the task-2/pod/pod.yaml file.
+1. Create the nginx pod.
-2. Once the pod is running, view the logs for the pod and write down the magic key found in the logs.
+2. Once the nginx pod is running, view the logs for nginx and write down the magic key found in the logs.
-3. Delete the pod and wait until the task terminates.
+3. Delete the nginx pod and wait until the task terminates.